 (1) It is mutilated or marked in such a way that it is not possible to determine with certainty how the ballot was intended to be counted, or

 (2) It does not contain the signature of the voter, or the voter's properly witnessed mark.

 (c) Challenge of ballots.
 A producer ballot may be challenged by the member of the FSA county office and the importer ballot may be challenged by the representative of FSA.
-Before a challenged ballot is either counted or declared invalid, a determination shall be made by the FSA county office or representative of FSA as to the eligibility of the voter to vote in the referendum.
+Before a challenged ballot is either counted or declared invalid, a determination shall be made by the FSA county office or representative of FSA as to the Start Printed Page 51073eligibility of the voter to vote in the referendum.